psyraxaus/Prosim2GSX/to-do/modularization-strategy.md

     - [ ] Move `OperatorSelection` method
   - [ ] Implement interface methods
   - [ ] Add proper error handling and logging
+- [ ] Update GsxController to use this service (0.5 day)
+  - [ ] Add service field and constructor parameter
+  - [ ] Replace direct method calls with service calls
+  - [ ] Update `RunServices` method to use `menuService.OperatorWasSelected`
+- [ ] Update ServiceController to initialize the new service
+- [ ] Add unit tests for GSXMenuService
+  - [ ] Test normal operation paths
+  - [ ] Test error handling paths
+  - [ ] Test edge cases
+- [ ] Test the implementation to ensure it works correctly

+**Key Dependencies:**
+- Windows Registry access for GSXMenuService
+- SimConnect for reading/writing L-vars

+#### 3.2 GSXAudioService

+This phase extracts audio control functionality from the GsxController into a separate service following the Single Responsibility Principle.

+**Timeline: 3-4 days**

 - [ ] Create `IGSXAudioService.cs` interface file (0.5 day)
   - [ ] Define methods for audio control
   - [ ] Define audio session management methods